 Aside from eliminating some negatives, there are positives:

 The UpsideThe cost difference is amazing.
 You can buy the one bench stone you need - it will last many hundreds of plane iron grindings, a lifetime for most woodworkers - for $15.
-You make the stone vise - some wood and about $15 in threaded rod, wing nuts, washers, and glass.
+You make the stone vice - some wood and about $15 in threaded rod, wing nuts, washers, and glass.
 You make the grinding jig - a few screws and some scrap wood.
 A lifetime system for less than the cost of one of the newer grinding wheels.

 The DownsideGrinding on a bench stone is more difficult than grinding using a belt sander.
 I only started using this setup after years of honing using jigs - I was very comfortable with the jigs.
 Fixing a bad bevel on an older chisel or grinding a wide plane iron made of a harder steel (D2, M2) can take quite a while.